 Disability and access

-Hughes Hall provides comprehensive access guides to our site in the widest sense; for everyone in our community and for every visitor to our buildings and grounds.
+Hughes Hall provides comprehensive access guides to our site; for everyone in our community and for every visitor to our buildings and grounds.
 Please see the AccessAble Access Guide to Hughes Hall.

 Cambridge has a long history of LGBTQ+ students, staff and alumni.
 Student and staff networks offer social events and support throughout the year, and researchers share their work in queer, trans and sexuality studies.

 Hughes Hall MCR Committee includes an Equality and LGBTQ+ Officer to help support and promote inclusion and equality for the College’s LGBTQ+ community and our students run an LGBTQ+ student society.
 We also have an LGBTQ+ Champion in our Senior Membership should students have specific concerns, issues or difficulties to discuss, or have ideas for tailored support.